DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/syncLookupFilterValues.md

     </tr>
 </table>

 [note] If `filtering` is enabled in [remoteOperations]({basewidgetpath}/Configuration/remoteOperations/) and this property is set to `true` (default value), the component uses the `group` parameter to fetch values.
-As a result, lookup columns can lose pagination.
+As a result, lookup columns can lose pagination (the DataSource.[paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) property has no effect).
 To solve the issue, disable this property.